wanyuguan/Invaders/README.md

 4. [Fork this repo](https://help.github.com/articles/fork-a-repo/)
   - If students are in groups only one student from each group should create a fork
   - After forking the repo [add other members of your group as collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/)
-5. Clone THE FORKED repo (not the original repo) - [Instructions for cloning in IntelliJ IDEA](https://www.jetbrains.com/idea/help/cloning-a-repository-from-github.html)
+6. Clone THE FORKED repo (not the original repo) - [Instructions for cloning in IntelliJ IDEA](https://www.jetbrains.com/idea/help/cloning-a-repository-from-github.html)

 ### Working on issues
 Issues should be worked on in order starting at #1.
 Each issue states the problem, and describes detailed instructions for how to fix it.
-When code that fixes an issue is pushed to the forked repo, the associated issue should be closed and students should move on to the next issue.
+When code that fixes an issue is pushed to the forked repo students should move on to the next issue.

 ###### Labels